xinwenfu/VChat_GMON_SEH/README.md

 As these entries are stored on the stack, if our overflow is positioned in such a way, it is possible for us to overflow the SEH entry on the stack, so if we were to raise an exception we could gain control of the flow of execution in the process even if we cannot successfully overflow the return address.

 ## Exploitation
 The following sections cover the process that should (Or may) be followed when performing this exploitation on the VChat application.
-It should be noted, that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumption primarily that we have access to the binary that may not be realistic however the enumeration and exploitation of generic Windows, and Linux servers in order to procure this falls out of the scope of this document.
+It should be noted that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumptions, primarily that we have access to the binary, which may not be realistic.
+However, the enumeration and exploitation of generic Windows and Linux servers in order to procure this falls out of the scope of this document.

 ### PreExploitation
 1. **Windows**: Setup VChat
-   1. Compile VChat and it's dependencies if they has not already been compiled.
+   1. Compile VChat and its dependencies if they have not already been compiled.
 This is done with mingw.
       1. Create the essfunc object File.
 		```powershell
 		# Compile Essfunc Object file